 August 6, 1967: Judy’s third, and final, Palace engagement which began on July 31st and ran through August 26th, was still a big hit and was still getting great reviews.
 It was a triumph for Judy.

-August 6, 1989: While the celebrations of the 50th anniversary of The Wizard of Oz were in full swing, Judy’s (and MGM’s) 1944 masterpiece Meet Me In St. Louis was Broadway-bound.
+August 6, 1989: While the celebration of the 50th anniversary of The Wizard of Oz was in full swing, Judy’s (and MGM’s) 1944 masterpiece Meet Me In St. Louis was Broadway-bound.
 Here is a nice article about the film’s songwriters, Hugh Martin and Ralph Blane, currently celebrating their 75th birthdays.

 August 6, 2009: Turner Classic Movies puts the focus on Judy as part of their “Summer Under The Stars” theme for the month of August.
 Notable is this wonderful poster created for the channel’s showing of The Pirate.